Consider Revenue Architecture When Selecting Your Tech Stack

 Individual Components vs Integrated Technology Platforms

-You might consider solutions with native integrations that bring data together supporting the information and process flows in your organization.
-Unless you have the budget and resources to effectively integrate disparate systems, the fewer component solutions involved in your process the better.
-It is possible to integrate data across multiple components but this is typically expensive and complex because data from each different system will not be compatible and strong open APIs are required along with the organizational skills to build and maintain these.
-You may think you have built in flexibility with a modular component approach, yet your investment in integrations across these components quickly become a legacy system that locks you in.
-For this reason, many experts focus on the core stack ecosystem and the vendor behind the ecosystem to ensure a sustainable longer term solution.
+You might consider solutions with native integrations that bring data together, supporting the information and process flows in your organization.
+Unless you have the budget and resources to effectively integrate disparate systems, the fewer component solutions involved in your process, the better.
+It is possible to integrate data across multiple components, but this is typically expensive and complex because data from each different system will not be compatible, and strong open APIs are required, along with the organizational skills to build and maintain these.
+You may think you have built-in flexibility with a modular component approach, yet your investment in integrations across these components quickly becomes a legacy system that locks you in.
+For this reason, many experts focus on the core stack ecosystem and the vendor behind the ecosystem to ensure a sustainable long-term solution.

 Objective Solution Selection

-Yikes, there are a lot fo things to consider in revtech solution selection.
+Yikes, there are many things to consider in revtech solution selection.

 Revenue Architecture provides a framework to consider how your revenue architecture aligns with your business architecture, and it describes the ‘DNA’ of your go-to-market model.
 This framework helps define the types of revtech functionality you will need, and the critical data flows across systems.